myersm0/ObservableCortex.jl/README.md

 using CIFTI
 using CorticalSurfaces
 using Colors
+using ObservableCortex
 ```

 Then a `CorticalSurface` struct must be created to supply the surface geometry, medial wall definition, etc. I omit this part for brevity here, but see `examples/surface_setup.jl` for details.
+We'll call the resulting struct `c` in the code examples below.

 You can then define a `Montage` which is just a struct that contains several of the things Makie will need to know in order to construct the plot:
-- `views`: the set of brain views you want to visualize (here we'll just use `default_views` to get a four-panel arrangement of medial and lateral views)
+- `views`: the `OrthographicLayout` defining the set of brain views you want to visualize (here we'll just use `default_views` to get a four-panel arrangement of medial and lateral views)
 - `grid`: the `Makie.GridLayout` that will be used to organize and render the surface views
-- `surface`: the surface `c` that supplies the geometry for the surface mesh
+- `surface`: the `CorticalSurface` that supplies the geometry for the surface mesh (see [CorticalSurfaces.jl](https://github.com/myersm0/CorticalSurfaces.jl))

 `colors` can be any `Vector{T} where T <: Union{AbstractFloat, Colorant}`.
 You can also supply arbitrary additional keyword arguments that will simply be delegated to `Makie.mesh!`.
 ```